On the gcd graphs over polynomial rings: Induced subgraphs of gcd-graphs

-\begin{cor} Let $G$ be a fixed graph and $k$ a fixed positive integer.
+{We obtain the following result which says in particular that every graph is an induced subgraph of a gcd-graph.} \begin{cor} Let $G$ be a fixed graph and $k$ a fixed positive integer.
 Then, there exist a polynomial $f$ and a subset $D = \{f_1, f_2, \ldots, f_k\}$ of divisors of $f$ such that $G$ is an induced subgraph of $G_{f}(D).$ \end{cor}

 \begin{proof} Let $h_0$ be an arbitrary polynomial in $\F_q[x].$ By \cref{prop:induced_unitary}, there exists a positive integer $d \geq k$ and a polynomial $h$ of the form $h = h_1 h_2 \ldots h_{d}$ such that $G$ is an induced subgraph of $G_{h}(\{1\}).$ Let us choose $f = h_0 h$ and